bespinian/blog/content/posts/run-piwik-on-cloud-foundry.md

 ?>
 ```

-This code runs before Piwik starts so it allows us to overwrite the default variables that are used to connect to the database.
+This code runs before Piwik starts, so it allows us to overwrite the default variables that are used to connect to the database.
 Again, you'll have to adjust the keyword `mariadbent` in the code if the SQL service is called differently with your CF provider.

 When Piwik is started for the first time, it shows a configuration wizard where the user has to provide the database credentials.
-We can overwrite the defaults for these values with the ones coming from the service environment variables so you can just click "next" in this wizard and don't have to look them up every time.
+We can overwrite the defaults for these values with the ones coming from the service environment variables, so you can just click "next" in this wizard and don't have to look them up every time.
 To do so, open the file `plugins/Installation/FormDatabaseSetup.php` and navigate to the definition of the `init` method.
 There, replace the following lines:

 ```php
 // default values